changlin31/AutoProg-Zero/README.md

 torchrun --nnodes=1 --nproc_per_node=N sample_apz_ddp.py --image_size 256 --num_classes 200 --num_fid_samples 5000 --ckpt "path-to-checkpoint.pt"
 ```

-You can also set `--stage=k` to specify the k th stage of SID embedding.
+You can also set `--stage=k` to specify the SID embedding for the k-th stage.